 When your thermostat displays error code e73, it signifies that the Rc wire is not getting power.

-This could be as straightforward as the breaker being turned off, but it could also be something with the wiring.
-After switching off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure nothing is loose or damaged.
-If nothing looks to be out of place, it’s time to contact a local professional.
+This might be as easy as the breaker being switched off, but it may also be a problem with the wiring.
+After shutting off the power to your HVAC system and thermostat, you can visually check the wires to make sure nothing is loose or damaged.
+If nothing seems to be out of place, it’s best to contact a local professional.